Career and Professional Development

 - Writing Groups:

-- Grant Writing for NIH K Awards (hosted by CCTS): Weekly facilitated peer-to-peer support group for postdocs and junior faculty who are plan to submit NIH career (K) award grants.
+- Grant Writing for NIH K or Career Development Awards (hosted by CCTS): Weekly facilitated peer-to-peer support group for postdocs and junior faculty who plan to submit NIH career (K) or other career development award grants.
 Each group forms approximately 4 months prior to the following NIH K deadline (June/October/February).

 - Writing Accountability Groups (WAGS, hosted by CCTS): Weekly peer-to-peer writing support groups for postdocs and junior faculty who are looking to focus on their writing.
 Groups form biannually during the fall and spring semesters.